AG7GN/networking/hamwan-arden-home-README.md

 - Allows devices on your home network to access your local AREDN devices or devices on AREDN mesh by IP address or by device (host) name, but prevents AREDN devices from accessing your home network.
 - Allows devices on your AREDN network to use HamWAN for Internet access.

 I won't explain every networking principle underlying the design described in this document because the document would be a hundred pages long and I don't have that kind of time!
 Where appropriate, I've provided links to external resources where you can learn more about the underlying technology.
+To open these links in a new browser tab, `Command+click` them (on a Mac) or `Control+click` them (on Windows/Linux).

 For HamWAN and Ubiquiti equipment, I'll provide the necessary commands or instructions to make this work, so you will need command line interface (CLI) access to your HamWAN and Ubiquiti equipment.
 The Ubiquiti ER-X router provides a CLI in it's web interface or via [Secure Shell](https://www.ssh.com/ssh/) (SSH).
 For the HamWAN router, use SSH to get to the CLI.
 There are minimal changes needed to the HamWAN router and you can use the `Winbox` application (if you're using a Windows PC) instead of SSH to make those changes.
-This procedure only documents using SSH to edit the HamWAN router.
+However, this procedure only documents using SSH to configure the HamWAN router.

 I'm making these assumptions about your current network:

 - You have a typical Internet connection consisting of a cable or DSL modem and a *separate* WiFi/router/switch.
 Your WiFi/router/switch's WAN port is plugged into the cable or DSL modem's "LAN" or "NETWORK" port and it is working correctly.
 - You have one or both of these:
-	- A working HamWAN router that is connected to the HamWAN network but not connected to your home network.
+	- A working HamWAN router that is connected to the HamWAN network per the [recommended configuration](http://hamwan.org/Standards/Network%20Engineering/Client%20Node%20Configuration.html), but it is not connected to your home network.
 	- A working AREDN router that is not connected to your home network.
 See the [AREDN Getting Started Guide](https://arednmesh.readthedocs.io/en/latest/arednGettingStarted/aredn_overview.html) to install the AREDN image on your hardware.
 - You have a new Ubiquiti ER-X that is still at factory default settings.
-You can [reset to factory defaults](https://help.ubnt.com/hc/en-us/articles/205202620-EdgeRouter-Reset-to-Factory-Defaults) if necessary.
+You can [reset it to factory defaults](https://help.ubnt.com/hc/en-us/articles/205202620-EdgeRouter-Reset-to-Factory-Defaults) if necessary.

 ## Diagram